WorldModelers/TopDownModelingAndHMI/docs/dyse.md

 After the dataflow of DySE sensitivity analysis, user can specify source(s) and target(s) concepts, as well number of paths, and the engine will return top paths and their corresponding path scores.
 Each time the user changes the CAG (e.g., CAG structure, weight values or initial values), new paths will be generated accordingly.

+## Citation

+If you are using DySE in academic publication, please cite papers [1] and [2] from the References section.

 ## References

 [1] Sayed, K., Kuo, Y. H., Kulkarni, A., & Miskov-Zivanov, N. (2017, December).
 DiSH simulator: Capturing dynamics of cellular signaling with heterogeneous knowledge.
 In 2017 Winter Simulation Conference (WSC) (pp. 896-907).
-IEEE.
+IEEE. doi: 10.1109/WSC.2017.8247841.

-[2] Andjelkovic, S., & Miskov-Zivanov, N. (2021).
-DiSH-trend: Intervention Modeling Simulator That Accounts for Trend Influences. arXiv preprint arXiv:2107.01302.
+[2] Andjelkovic, S., & Miskov-Zivanov, N. (2021, December).
+DiSH-trend: Intervention Modeling Simulator That Accounts for Trend Influences.
+In Winter Simulation Conference (WSC).
+IEEE. doi:10.1109/WSC52266.2021.9715401

 [3] Sayed, K., Telmer, C. A., Butchy, A. A., & Miskov-Zivanov, N. (2017, September).
 Recipes for translating big data machine reading to executable cellular signaling models.
 In International Workshop on Machine Learning, Optimization, and Big Data (pp. 1-15).
 Springer, Cham.